kevinsullivan/software-logic/README.md

 **Grading (TENTATIVE).** Course grades will be based on four homework assignments; a semester project; and two exams.

-**Schedule.** Roughly speaking we will cover one chapter each week.
+**Schedule (TENTATIVE).** Roughly speaking we will cover one chapter each week.
 Here are the section and chapter assignments by date, along with dates reserved for reviews and exams.

 Date   | Section | Chapter